Lighthouse Reef Snorkeling

 To reach the snorkeling in the West End area from the airport near Coxen Hole, turn left out of the airport towards Coxen Hole.
 At the first intersection with Petro Sun Gas Station, turn left to Coxen Hole.
 Continue straight to next intersection with Sarita Ice Cream Shop on corner, veer right to Gravel Bay / Flowers Bay.
 Continue straight through Gravel Bay to next intersection, turn right toward West Bay / West End.
 Continue straight to next intersection, turn right towards West End and this road ends in West End at Half Moon Bay.
 If you turn left on the waterfront road, about 2,000 feet down on the left, there is a signed parking lot behind the mini-mart.

 Overall, Lighthouse Reef is the 12th most popular snorkel dive spot of all 16 snorkeling dives in Roatan.
-Several of the better snorkeling spots are nearby Lighthouse Reef including The Wife / Hole-In-The-Wall, Half Moon Bay and Divemasters Choice.
+Several of the better snorkeling spots are nearby Lighthouse Reef including The Wife / Hole-In-The-Wall, Half Moon Bay, Divemasters Choice and Blue Channel.